 In this article, I'll give you a way to come up with a logical plan for introducing new work at Training Level.

 First, I just want to make a general comment.
-All training should be a systematic progression toward a desired end… Continue
+All training should be a systematic progression toward a desired end result.
+So you need to be able to see the big picture.

 Added by Jane Savoie on July 24, 2009 at 9:00am —